Names and Types of Bonsai Trees

 |The same Trident Maple (Acer buergerianum) Bonsai in both pictures, in summer and winter, showing the visual differences of deciduous Bonsai trees according to the season.|

 We highly recommend buying a book describing the Bonsai art form and care BEFORE you purchase a Bonsai tree for the first time, or start one from seed or graft.
-The art of "Bonsai" can be described as a "hobby" and does require time and effort, even just to maintain the tree, but that should be part of the reason you are interested in Bonsai in the first place!
-Here is a list of Bonsai Tree Books at Amazon.com.
+The art of "Bonsai" can be described as a "hobby" and does require time and effort even just to maintain the tree, but that should be part of the reason you are interested in Bonsai in the first place!
+Here is a list of Bonsai Tree Books for sale.

 There are five basic Bonsai style types, and a number of other styles such as the number of trunks or trees, and styles that define the apparent visual health of the tree.
 Here is a list of the name of each style type and a example Bonsai tree picture;